FlavScents AInsights Entry for Tannic Acid (CAS: 1401-55-4)

 - United States: Tannic acid is generally recognized as safe (GRAS) for use in food by the FDA.

-- Asia: Approved for use in Japan and China, with specific limits on concentration in certain applications.
+- Asia: Approved for use in Japan and China, with specific limits on concentration.

-- Latin America: Recognized under MERCOSUR regulations, with country-specific guidelines.
+- Latin America: Recognized under MERCOSUR regulations, with country-specific variations.

 Citation hooks: FEMA; EFSA; national authority publications